oasis-open/cti-stix-elevator/docs/stix-mappings.rst

 Report
 --------

-The Report object does not contain objects, but only object references to STIX objects that are specified elsewhere (the location of the actual objects may not be contained in the same bundle that contains the report object).
-In STIX 2.0, properties that were associated with the report header in STIX 1.x are located in the report object itself.
-The **labels** property contains vocabulary literals similar to the ones contain in the Intent property in STIX 1.x.
+The Report object in STIX 2.0 does not contain objects, but only object references to STIX objects that are specified elsewhere (the location of the actual objects may not be contained in the same bundle that contains the ``report`` object).

+In STIX 2.0, properties that were associated with the report header in STIX 1.x are located in the ``report`` object itself.
+The ``labels`` property contains vocabulary literals similar to the ones contain in the ``Intent`` property in STIX 1.x.

+The ``published`` property is required in STIX 2.0, so the timestamp of the STIX 1.0 Report is used.

 **STIX 1.x Properties Mapped Directly to STIX 2.0 Properties**